History of Photography: Muybridge and Marey

 Zoetrope

 The breakthrough sparked many opportunities for Muybridge.
 In October 1878 the horse photos were reproduced as drawings in an issue of Scientific American.
 Readers were asked to cut out the strips and fashion them into a zeotrope.
 A zeotrope is a device that is basically a handheld, rotating drum.
 It has an opening on top with a slit for viewing the images inside.
-When the rotating drum is viewed through the slit, the images blend together creating the “persistence of vision” effect movies used to day.
-The mulit picture image appeared animated.
+When the rotating drum is viewed through the slit, the images blend together creating the “persistence of vision” effect movies use today.
+The multi-picture image appeared animated.
 The novelty and popularity helped propel Muybridge to a career of traveling to lecture on the technique.
 He took a modified zoetrope with him.
 The images were made on glass instead of paper.
 By placing a light at the position of the rotating slit, Muybridge created one of the first motion picture projectors.
 The modified zoetrope allowed him to share the movement studies with his audiences.

-The photographer and the artist
+The Photographer and the Artist

 On one tour in Philadelphia, Muybridge met Thomas Eakins.
 Eakins was an artist.
 He’d used Muybridge’s horse photos as a reference guide in his paintings.
-Eakins encouraged Muybridge to further capitalize on making his techniques desireable to artists by including a grid or scale in the background of the photos.
+Eakins encouraged Muybridge to further capitalize on making his techniques desirable to artists by including a grid or scale in the background of the photos.
 The grid or scale would help artists recreate scale and proportion.
 Eakins helped Muybridge secure a grant to expand his visual library of animals and humans in motion.

-Evolution in motion photography
+Evolution in Motion Photography

 Muybridge switched from multiple cameras to an individual multi-lens camera with 12 shooting lenses and 1 viewing lens, allowing all of the images to be exposed onto the same plate.
 While Muybridge created a visual reference guide of motion, he wasn’t concerned with the scientific accuracy of the motion.
 He often rearranged the order of his images.
 Some from entirely different shoots.
 His goal was to create the effect of sequential motion.
 He grouped images in a narrative sequence that was often voyeuristic.
 He had multiple series of nude men and women performing gender conforming roles.
-Not surprisingly his series with nude women comprised his the greatest body of work.
+Not surprisingly, his series with nude women comprised the greatest body of work.

-Conversely to Muybridge’s lack concerning the scientific accuracy, Etienne-Jules Marey’s work had everything to do with science.
+Conversely to Muybridge’s lack of concern for scientific accuracy, Etienne-Jules Marey’s work had everything to do with science.
 He wanted his work to provide measurable, indisputable scientific facts regarding the locomotion of humans and animals.
 He wanted to know how movement happened, not what movement looked like.

 To capture what he was after, Marey designed the fusil photographique or “photographic gun.”
 It was a camera with a rotating plate that could take separate images rapidly.
 It was similar to today’s motor driven cameras.
 His photo gun revealed a more accurate documentation of movement.
 Marey exposed these all on the same plate so it would be easier to digest all of the information.
 Marey’s techniques propelled the use of the camera forward from a tool that captured a single moment, to one that takes a flow of photos that record sequential movements.

 Marey’s work had different applications than Muybridge’s for artists.
 Marey’s work became influential in physical training programs.
 Corporations used results of his motion studies to make assembly lines more efficient.
-His camera and the way he used it became one of the foundations of budding motion picture industry.
+His camera and the way he used it became one of the foundations of the budding motion picture industry.

 Lisa Robinson